claudiusnascimento/xkeleton/README.md

 docker exec -u root -t -i app /bin/bash
 ```

+## What you get with this boilerplate?

+- User admin
+- Pages admin
+- Blog Admin
+- Forget password (need email credentials)
+- Wysiwyg (Summernote)

 ## Some peculiarities of the boilerplate you should to know

 - Admin routes must to be put in *routes/admin.php* because that routes has the auth middleware